 Individuals should be informed of the circumstances in which information about them will be shared with others.

-Sharing information promptly with other professionals working with the same customer or with a child in the same household is essential to safeguarding the individual’s and/or the child’s interests.
+Sharing information promptly with other professionals who are working with the same person or with a child in the same household is essential to safeguarding the interests of the person and/or the child.
 For example, this may be the case where an adult in receipt of social care services is also the parent of or holds Parental Responsibility in relation to a child.

-Where requests for information about a customer of Adult Social Care are received, the customer to whom the information relates should be informed that of the request – unless to do so would prejudice the purpose of the request.
-Any objections they have should be considered before responding to the person making the request.
-Where a customer lacks mental capacity, this discussion should be held with the person acting on their behalf, e.g. an attorney or advocate (including an Independent Mental Capacity Advocate (IMCA) where appointed).
+Where a request for information about a person is received, that person should be informed that of the request – unless to do so would prejudice the purpose of the request.
+Any objections they have to the sharing should be considered before responding to the request.
+Where the person lacks mental capacity, this discussion should be held with any person acting on their behalf, e.g. an attorney or advocate (including an Independent Mental Capacity Advocate (IMCA) where appointed).

 Where information or records are passed to others it should be noted and confirmed in writing.

 Information may also be disclosed to persons who have a statutory right of access to the information, for example:

 - Where a Court directs that records be produced;